willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * If your PC is running on 2.4 GHz wifi, switch to 5 GHz wifi.
 * If you are using an external Bluetooth adapter, make sure it is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.
 * Run the Bluetooth Troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

-## My controller keeps buzzing and turning off.

-Replace the batteries if needed.
-If the problem persists, restore the device to its factory settings by powering on the device while holding down the pairing buttons.
-See the [device recovery steps](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings) for more details.

 ## My motion controllers are not pairing.